jgravelle/pocketgroq/README.md

                 "properties": {
                     "input_string": {
                         "type": "string",
-                        "description": "The string to be reversed, e.g., 'hello'", }
+                        "description": "The string to be reversed",
+                    }
                 },
                 "required": ["input_string"],